moonmaster9000/breadboard/readme.md

       end
     end

-If you need to set user and password for a restful service, you can do so with a block
+If you need to set user and password for a restful service, you can do so with a block (as of version 1.1.0.rc1)

     Breadboard.configure do
       model Book do